Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Experiments and Results

 \subsection{Datasets}

 We used three public datasets: PACS~\cite{PACS}, Office-Home~\cite{Office-Home}, and Multi-Dataets~\cite{DAML}.
-PACS is a seven-class image classification dataset; each class contains images from four domains: Photo (P), Art (A), Cartoon (C), and Sketch (S).
+The PACS dataset is a seven-class image classification dataset; each class contains images from four domains: Photo (P), Art (A), Cartoon (C), and Sketch (S).
 Office-Home is a 65-class image classification dataset; each class contains images from four domains: Art (Ar), Clipart (Cl), Product (Pr), and Real-World (Rw).
-In the PACS and Office-Home datasets, the class space is the same for each domain, but in the experiment, we used the open domain PACS and open domain Office-Home~\cite{DAML} datasets, which have different class spaces for each domain, as shown in Tables~\ref{tab: Class space for each domain in open domain PACS} and \ref{tab: Class space for each domain in open domain Office-Home}.
+In the PACS and Office-Home datasets, the class space is the same for each domain; however, in the experiment, we used the open-domain PACS and open-domain Office-Home~\cite{DAML} datasets, which have different class spaces for each domain, as shown in Figures~\ref{fig:ven} (a) and (b).
 These settings are the same as in \cite{DAML}.
 We considered four experimental settings by picking up each domain as the target domain, and the remaining three domains are used for the source domains in alphabetical order.
-The correspondence between the source and target domains is shown in Table~\ref{tab: Correspondence between source and target domains in PACS, Office-Home}.
+The correspondence between the source and target domains is shown in Table~\ref{tab:correspondence-PACS-Office-Home}.

-We also used Multi-Datasets~\cite{DAML} consisting of several different datasets: Office-31~\cite{office31}, VisDA2017~\cite{Visda2017}, STL-10~\cite{STL-10} and DomainNet~\cite{DomainNet}.
+We also used Multi-Datasets~\cite{DAML} consisting of several different datasets: Office-31~\cite{office31}, STL-10~\cite{STL-10}, VisDA2017~\cite{Visda2017}, and DomainNet~\cite{DomainNet}.
 As in the literature~\cite{DAML}, we use the Amazon domain from Office-31, STL-10, and the synthetic image domain from VisDA2017 as the source domains.
 The four DomainNet domains (Clipart, Painting, Real, and Sketch) were used as target domains.
-Table~\ref{tab: Class space for each domain in Multi-Datasets.} shows the class space of each dataset in Multi-Datasets.
+The class space for each domain is shown in Figure~\ref{fig:ven} (c).
+We note that open-domain PACS and Multi-Datasets do not have a major class that appears in all three source domains.